redox-os/book/src/ch08-01-advanced-build.md

 ## Understanding Cross-Compilation for Redox

 Redox build is an example of [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler).
 The Redox toolchain runs on Linux, and produces Redox executables.
-When you see apt-get libxxx-dev, this is a case of the toolchain needing library source so it can compile a recipe into a Redox executable.
+When you see `apt-get libxxx-dev`, this is a case of the toolchain needing library source so it can compile a recipe into a Redox executable.
 Anything that is installed with apt-get but is not libxxx-dev is just part of the toolchain, and does not go on Redox.

 In the background, `bootstrap.sh` downloads the Redox toolchain, then recipes are compiled using the Redox toolchain and the library sources (`libxxx-dev` packages).